Ever Vigilant Against EHV – Equine Herpes Virus

 “After several large and well-publicized outbreaks occurred at barns, veterinary hospitals, racetracks, and horse shows since around the beginning of the new millennium, many equine events have become much more rigorous about vaccination status and monitoring horses for fever,” she says.

 Indeed, improved communication has been critical to getting a handle on herpes outbreaks, says Wendy Vaala, VMD, DACVIM, Associate Director Life Cycle Management – Equine, Merck Animal Health.
 “It was this heightened public rumor mill that prompted the development of the Equine Disease Communication Center,” Dr. Vaala says.
 “The Equine Disease Communication Center now has its own website.
-It is an incredible resource for all kinds of infectious diseases, but the main reason it was initially created was because there was almost a hysteria that would accompany these herpes outbreaks, and the misinformation that would pass from horse owner to horse owner, veterinarians and farriers and horse show managers.
+It is an incredible resource for all kinds of infectious diseases, but the main reason it was initially created was because there was almost a hysteria that would accompany these herpes outbreaks and the misinformation that would pass from horse owner to horse owner, veterinarians and carriers, and horse show managers.
 It created this sense of panic.
 We realized there was so much misinformation going on that this new website is a safe place for veterinarians, government officials, horse owners, even owners of transportation companies to go as a central source for real-time info.”

-Preventing or at least limiting outbreaks will require educated equine stakeholders with a firm grasp of the disease’s symptoms, biosecurity protocols and vaccination plan, experts say.
+Preventing or at least limiting outbreaks will require educated equine stakeholders with a firm grasp of the disease’s symptoms, biosecurity protocols, and vaccination plan, experts say.